juren53/HST-Metadata/Docs/CLI-Commands.md

 ## CLI Image Metadata Commands

-The following is a list of CLI comands with brief descriptions to aid in diagnosing metadata issues.
+The following is a list of CLI comands with brief descriptions to aid in viewing and diagnosing metadata issues.

 CLI - Commands Line Interface i.e. terminal commands.